VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   -storage.minFreeDiskSpaceBytes size
-     The minimum free disk space at -storageDataPath after which the storage stops accepting new data Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 10000000) -storageDataPath string
+     The minimum free disk space at -storageDataPath after which the storage stops accepting new data Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 10000000) -storage.vminsertConnsShutdownDuration duration
+     The time needed for gradual closing of vminsert connections during graceful shutdown.
+Bigger duration reduces spikes in CPU, RAM and disk IO load on the remaining vmstorage nodes during rolling restart.
+Smaller duration reduces the time needed to close all the vminsert connections, thus reducing the time for graceful shutdown.
+See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#improving-re-routing-performance-during-restart (default 25s)
+  -storageDataPath string
      Path to storage data (default "vmstorage-data") -tls